 Shoutout is all about shouting out others who you feel deserve additional recognition and exposure.
 Who would you like to shoutout?

 Many people have impacted my life for the better.
 If I tried to name them all, I would have to take up a lot of page space.
-But to highlight a few key people that have been dramatically pivotal in my life journey is special to me.
-As a youth I had one fit in and one foot out of the streets.
+But to have the opportunity to highlight a few key people that have been dramatically pivotal in my life journey is very special to me.
+As a youth I had as some might say, one foot in and one foot out of the streets.
 Growing up in MidTown Los Angeles you have many opportunities to take a step in the wrong direction and I took that step a few times which led to me fighting 5 felonies after I graduated high school.
 While I was doing my thing in the streets an older friend of mine by the name of Albert Chapman was released from prison after serving an eight year sentence.
 When he found out what path I was on he took the time to mentor me and introduced me to recording music professionally.
 That introduction gave me access to an undeveloped creative expression that I had bottled up behind a hardcore street persona.
-This moment in my life was one of the first time I saw the light at the end of the tunnel being possible.
+This moment in my life was one of the first times I saw the light at the end of the tunnel being possible.
 I was able to look at myself and feel good about what I saw in the mirror.
 The people around me responded to my creativity with support and excitement.
-I felt the love of art boil in my blood.
-The spark was lit and I began to nurture my craft from that point on.
-Secondly I’d like to give a huge shot out to Aaron M. Duran.
+I felt the love of art boiling in my blood.
+The spark was lit and I began to nurture my music craft from that point on.
+Secondly I’d like to give a huge shout out to Aaron M. Duran.
 We met in 8th grade summer school on our way into Cathedral High School as freshmen.
 Our friendship exploded instantly as we both had a deep love for Hip Hop and writing lyrics.
-So for our morning and lunch break we would share our writings in a back and forth battle style which allowed us to sharpen our skills in a fun manner.
-From making rhythms by banging our hands on lunch tables, to beat boxing using different mouth sounds, we developed a close friendship based on being creative.
-This led to us reuniting after high school and continuing our creative expression in at home recording sessions that led to live performances in San Jose and at throughout Southern California.
+So for our morning and lunch breaks we would share our writings in a back and forth battle style which allowed us to sharpen our skills in a fun manner.
+From making rhythms by banging our hands on lunch tables, to beatboxing using different mouth sounds, we developed a close friendship based on being creative.
+This led to us reuniting after high school and continuing our creative expression in numerous at-home recording sessions that led to live performances in San Jose and locally throughout Southern California.
 All those times were historical and the memories are endless.
-Yet one of the main reasons I want to give this shot to Aaron for taking the time to pick me up every day after he got out of work and for taking me to his house in East Los Angeles to get away from the street politics of MidTown.
+Yet one of the main reasons I want to give this shot to Aaron is for taking the time to pick me up every day after he got out of work and for taking me to his house in East Los Angeles to get away from the street politics of MidTown.
 Having a safe place to refuge while facing such adversity was priceless.
 It gave me space to clear my thoughts and invest in my creative expression.
-Now we are the Co-Founders of HNDP which is a non profit focusing on providing free mentoring workshops for youth seeking career paths in the entertainment industry.
-The same bridge he provided for me we now provide for the youth in our inner city communities.
-Lastly I want to give a very special shot out to the late Michael Jeffery Pena aka Once.
-Once was 17yrs old when he was murdered in front of his front door step by local gang members.
+Now we are the Co-Founders of HNDP which is a non profit organization focusing on providing free mentoring workshops for youth seeking career paths into the entertainment industry.
+The same bridge that was provided for me we now provide for the youth in our inner city communities.
+Lastly I want to give a very special shout out to the late Michael Jeffery Pena aka Once.
+Once was 17yrs old when he was murdered in front of his front door step by local gang members in MidTown Los Angeles.
 He was a very creative kid with a bright future.
 It was 2007 and I had taken him under my wing.
 Teaching him how to write lyrics, taking him out of the neighborhood every time I could, but mainly developing his mindset to achieve goals outside of the normal was the focus.
 I woke up to a phone call saying that he had been killed.
-That morning changed my life for the better.
-20 days after his funeral I decided to leave the street life alone and focus on building a positive lifestyle.
-I dedicate all my efforts to his life to celebrate the sacrifice he made.
+That morning changed my life for the better but broke my heart.
+The reason it changed my life for the better is because 20 days after his funeral I decided to leave the street life alone and focus on building a positive lifestyle.
+I dedicate all my efforts in making that change to his life in order to cherish the sacrifice he made.
 May you Rest In Paint Once!!
 I represent each of those people in everything I do.
 I wouldn’t be in my position in life or career without them.
 I feel these people deserve a huge shot out!

 Instagram: @wvcorrea, @HNDPLA, @ProWorldLife